 The geology of each type is different.
 Deposits of category 1 or 2 are usually disseminated flake graphite and those of category 3 and 5 consist of micro crystalline or amorphous graphite.
 The mineralization at Lac Aux Bouleaux is similar to categories 1 and 2.
-At the Property, graphite mineralization is associated with gneissic rocks in contact with limestone / marble in a shear zone.
+Field observations and historical reports indicate that graphite mineralization at the Property is associated with gneissic rocks in contact with limestone / marble in a shear zone.
 Other controls of mineralization apparent in the trenches are the presence of diabase dykes and pegmatitic texture of marble and paragneiss.
 Graphite occurs as crystalline large flaky texture with a shiny metallic luster; flake size ranging from 1 to 3 millimeter (mm) and sometime up to 5 mm.